helmfile/helmfile/docs/otel.md

 Helmfile can export [OpenTelemetry](https://opentelemetry.io/) traces of a run, which is especially useful in CI/CD: see where time is spent, which helm invocations dominate, how label selectors fan out, and what to target for improvement.

 Tracing is **experimental** and **off by default**.
-It currently emits the command-level root span plus one span per external process (helm invocations, hooks, plugin execs); per-release spans are being added incrementally.
+It currently emits the command-level root span, state-loading spans (discover/load/render/parse), one span per external process (helm invocations, hooks, plugin execs), and per-hook spans; per-release spans are being added incrementally.

 ## Enabling